poppy field

 Bank Transfers £ 1,137.00

-Our success is directly down to our collectors and volunteers.
-To help us carry on our work we really need new collectors to come and help; even for just an hour or so.
+Our success is owed to our collectors and volunteers.
+To continue our work, we urgently need new collectors, even if it's just for an hour.

 Previous Years' Collections in Northampton and Some Background